 All you need to do is listen to sound files on headphones to bring about a meditative brainwave state.

 The Top 5 Meditation Tips for Beginners

-Now you know the best meditation techniques for beginners, but the success of your meditation practice is not assured.
+Now you know the best meditation techniques for beginners, but your success is still not assured.

-That’s because not everyone who starts meditating sticks with it.
+That’s because not everyone who starts meditating stays with it.

 To understand why people don’t continue with meditation, Mindvalley, one of the world’s largest personal development websites, surveyed 400,000 of their customers.